 The Festa draws on the traditions of these early settlers and their neighbours and friends.
 It’s a celebration of 170 years of “taking the waters”, and the continuing culture of good food, wine and architecture of our region that is built on that legacy.
 All are welcome to the celebrations at the Festa.

 The Festa includes traditional and artisanal food and wine, parades, performances, art shows, heritage tours, bocce tournaments, and fireworks.
-Key local partners Lavandula Swiss Italian Farm, Bellinzona Resort and the Palais-Hepburn theatre present major music and food events, and local restaurants, wineries, spas and bathhouses also offer special programs.
+Local partners Lavandula Swiss Italian Farm and the Palais-Hepburn theatre present major music and food events, and local restaurants also offer special programs.

-The first Swiss Italian Festa was first staged in 1993 and ran for 25 years.
-The Festa will return to Hepburn Shire over four days from 21-24 October 2021.
+The Hepburn Swiss Italian Festa was first staged in 1993 and has run for 25 years.
+The Festa will return to Hepburn over three days from 26-29 October 2023.
 We hope you will join us.